Cosmological Correlators in Gauge Theory and Gravity from EAdS: (EA)dS Propagators

 \end{shaded}

-The results presented in this section recover, in the case of gauge boson propagators, the general relations \eqref{bubuwick} and \eqref{bubowick} between spin-$J$ propagators for late-time correlators and propagators for EAdS Witten diagrams presented in \cite{Sleight:2020obc,Sleight:2021plv}.
+4pt The results presented in this section show that the general relations \eqref{bubuwick} and \eqref{bubowick} between spin-$J$ propagators for late-time correlators and propagators for EAdS Witten diagrams presented in \cite{Sleight:2020obc,Sleight:2021plv} extend to gauge theories as well.